erikablair/prosody-install-debian-buster/README.md

 # prosody_cfg_buster
-Working prosody.cfg.lua with the exception of SRV record -- Debian Buster
+Working prosody.cfg.lua with the exception of SRV record -- Debian Buster<br></br>
 **! !
 DISCLAIMER ! !**
 I have no idea what I'm doing!
 This was strung together through several different tutorials *(written and video)*, the prosody.im documentation, error